jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 This is a key architectural decision.
 Instead of replacing the industrial control layer with native IoT devices, the project preserves the PLC-based logic and adds a conversion layer that:

-* queries the PLC over Modbus RTU
+* Queries the PLC over Modbus RTU
-* receives the requested register data
+* Receives the requested register data
-* prepares the payload to be transmitted
+* Prepares the payload to be transmitted
-* sends that payload through LoRaWAN
+* Sends that payload through LoRaWAN

 In the local Modbus network, the Dragino module behaves as the master and the PLC behaves as the slave.